Types of German Shepherds: A Dog Varieties Guide

 Czech Working Lines

-These dogs are definitely the most wolfish among their cousins.
+Czech German shepherds are definitely the most wolfish among their cousins.
 With coloration and body style that varies drastically from the show lines of American, Canada, and Germany, these dogs were bred specifically to patrol the Czech border before the Iron Curtain fell.
 One single kennel in Czechoslovakia was responsible for creating these dogs, that focused specifically on agility, working drive, and a trainable temperament.
 While these dogs are less common than the other German shepherd types, they still make excellent family pets and are an excellent choice for police departments, search and rescue teams, and other working dog occupations.

 Which Line Should I Choose?